DataDog/integrations-core/consul/README.md

 #### DogStatsD

-Alternatively, you can configure consul to send its data to the Agent through [DogStatsD][3] instead of relying on the Agent to pull the data from consul.
+Alternatively, you can configure Consul to send data to the Agent through [DogStatsD][3] instead of relying on the Agent to pull the data from Consul.
 To achieve this, add your `dogstatsd_addr` nested under the top-level `telemetry` key in the main Consul configuration file:

 ```conf
 {